 Sprinkler Irrigation Method

-When the irrigation water applied to the land in the form of a spray, somewhat as in artificially rain through a network of pipes and pumps, then this technique or method is known as sprinkler irrigation method.
-It is also sometimes known as overhead irrigation.
+When the irrigation water applied to the land in the form of a spray, somewhat as in artificially rain through a network of pipes and pumps, then this technique or method is known as sprinkler irrigation method or sprinkler irrigation system.
+It is also known as overhead irrigation.

-This types of irrigation method can be used for all the crops (except rice and jute) and for all types of soils (except heavy soil with very low infiltration rates).
+The sprinkler irrigation system can be utilised for all the crops (except rice and jute) and for all types of soils (except heavy soil with very low infiltration rates).

-Following 13 advantages and disadvantages of sprinkler irrigation are described below:
+Following are the 15 advantages and disadvantages of sprinkler irrigation method:

 Advantages of Sprinkler Irrigation